Xaero – Entity Framework Core Advanced Project [Updated .NET 9.0]

 1. The Logo of the Production Company is uploaded to the Images/Production folder which is kept inside the wwwroot folder.

 2. The parameter of the create action is IFormFile Logo.
-It will get the logo image from submitted from the view through the technique of Model Binding.
+It will get the logo image submitted from the view through the technique of Model Binding.

 3. The EF Core codes that insert the record in the database is: